-Assessing need for extra equipment and facilities for SEND provision will be determined through specific recommendations made through discussions with specialist teachers, annual reviews, and student progress reviews.
-Should a particular need and solution to this need be identified, the SENDCO will access the SEND budget and liaise with the Business Manager to source the necessary equipment.
+Assessing need for extra equipment and facilities for SEND provision will be determined through specific recommendations made through discussions with specialist teachers, annual reviews, and specific reviews.

+Should a particular need and solution to this need be identified, the SENDCO will access the SEND budget and liaise with the Operations Manager to source the necessary equipment.